Sugar Cane Growers Cooperative of Florida: History

-TheSugar Cane Growers Cooperative of Florida dates began in the 1950s when 16 farmers met to discuss joining together with other farmers in the Glades Area, west of West Palm Beach, Florida, and southeast of Lake Okeechobee, to form a farming cooperative.
+The Sugar Cane Growers Cooperative of Florida dates began in the 1950s when 16 farmers met to discuss joining together with other farmers in the Glades Area, west of West Palm Beach, Florida, and southeast of Lake Okeechobee, to form a farming cooperative.
 In July 1960, 54 farmer-members chartered Sugar Cane Growers Cooperative of Florida.

 Once formed, the Cooperative's immediate need was to build a processing facility and agricultural equipment to harvest the sugar cane grown by its members.
 The member-growers were assessed 30 cents per ton produced in 1960 to pay for the feasibility study to build their own sugar mill.
 In April 1961, the decision was made to build the mill, named Glades Sugar House.
 The mill opened on November 22, 1962, with the capacity to grind 6,000 tons of sugarcane per day.

 In 2005, California and Hawaiian Sugar Company was acquired by American Sugar Refining, a company owned by Florida Crystals and the Sugar Cane Growers Cooperative of Florida.
 Florida Crystals is a privately held company that is part of FLO-SUN, a sugar empire of the Fanjul family.

 Glades Sugar House is one of the largest raw sugar mills in the world with the capacity to grind 26,000 tons of sugarcane per day.
 It operates 24-hours a day through the 150-day harvest season.